turbot/flowpipe-mod-gcp-thrifty/compute/docs/correct_one_compute_disk_with_low_usage.md

-# Correct one compute disk with low usage
+# Correct one Compute disk with low usage

 ## Overview